What is an MPFI Engine?

 What is a Carburettor Engine?

-A carburettor Engine is a type of internal combustion engine that uses a mechanical device called a carburettor to mix air and fuel before it enters the engine's cylinders.
-In contrast to Multi-Point Fuel Injection (MPFI) engines that directly inject fuel into each cylinder, carburettor engines rely on a simpler and older technology to create the fuel-air mixture.\
+A carburettor engine is a type of internal combustion engine that uses a mechanical device called a carburettor to mix air and fuel before it enters the engine's cylinders.
+Unlike Multi-Point Fuel Injection (MPFI) engines that inject fuel directly into each cylinder, carburettor engines use an older and simpler mechanism to mix fuel and air before it enters the engine.

 Working Principle of a Carburettor Engine